cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Germany still hosts the Subversion repository system for the program sources of the release version CrypTool 1.x.

-The CrypTool developer group around Bernhard Esslinger continues to act the maintainer: This means they take care about the source code, they publish CrypTool as open source and freeware, and they co-ordinate the further development.
+The CrypTool developer group around Prof. Bernhard Esslinger continues to act the maintainer: This means they take care about the source code, they publish CrypTool as open source and freeware, and they co-ordinate the further development.
 Current steps of the roadmap